mjrobbins18/IA_Lesson_Plan/README.md

 ### Familiar Syntax

-The syntax of a function follows the pattern that is found all over Javascript.
+The syntax of a function follows the pattern that is found throughout Javascript.

 ```
 function () {}